PSY-5999 Introduction to Counseling Psychology

 'practices' into their field work.
 The 'practices' are a number of relaxation techniques,

-focusing on (mindful) exercies and experiences in 'objective' listening.
+focusing on (mindful) exercises and experiences in 'objective' listening.
 3 credits.

 PSY-6093 Counseling the Exceptional Learner